touchlab/KaMPKit/README.md

 * JVM 8
 * Android SDK and the latest stable Android Studio or IntelliJ
-* Intellij Kotlin plugin with 1.3.71 support (should be included in the latest Android Studio)
+* Intellij Kotlin plugin with 1.3.72 support (should be included in the latest Android Studio or IDEA)
 * Mac with Xcode 11+ for the iOS build

 ### Important Note (Feb 11)